mobingi/alm/docs/markdown/alm-agent/getting-started.md

 #### _**Using a precompiled binarys**_
-Alm-agent is distributed as a binary package.
-To install Alm-agent, you can download it from this [link](https://download.labs.mobingi.com/alm-agent/master/current/alm-agent.tgz).
+ALM-agent is distributed as a binary package.
+To install ALM-agent, you can download it from this [link](https://download.labs.mobingi.com/alm-agent/master/current/alm-agent.tgz).

-Alm-agent is packages as a tgz archive.
-After downloading Alm-agent, untgz the package.
-Alm-agent runs as a single binary named `alm-agent`.
+ALM-agent is packages as a tgz archive.
+After downloading ALM-agent, untgz the package.
+ALM-agent runs as a single binary named `alm-agent`.

 ```bash
 $ mkdir -p /opt/mobingi/alm-agent /opt/mobingi/etc